|

 12,168 |

-took place at the Happy Valley Recreation Ground, Hong Kong on 29 December
+line dancers took place at the Happy Valley Recreation Ground, Hong Kong on 29

-2002.
-The attempt was organised by The Community Chest of Hong Kong, the
+December 2002.
+The attempt was organised by The Community Chest of Hong Kong,

-danced to 'Baby Likes To Rock It' for 7 min 40 sec.
-Oddly, Guinness
+'Baby Likes To Rock It' for 7 min 40 sec."
+Oddly, Guinness failed to mention

-fails to mention the line dance used, but I asked the right person and
+the name of the line dance used, but I asked the right person in Hong Kong and

-found out that the line dance used was "Baby Likes To Rock It" by
+I found out that the line dance used was "Baby Likes To Rock It" by Hillbilly

 11,967 |